Log File protocol configuration options

 Remote Password Type the password that you use to log in to the host.

-Enable Strict Host Key Checking Enable this option to specify the public key of the target host from a predefined host key list.
+Enable Strict Host Key Checking Enable this option to define a list of permitted public keys for the target host in the Host Key List parameter.

-Host Key List Provide a list of accepted Base64 encoded host keys to connect to the target host.
-Specify multiple keys on separate lines, and use blank lines for formatting.
+Provide a list of Base64 encoded host keys to use when connecting to the target host.
+Separate multiple keys by using a newline and use blank lines for formatting.
 Supported host key types are: ssh-dss, ssh-rsa, ecdsa-sha2-nistp256, ecdsa-sha2-nistp384, and ecdsa-sha2-nistp521.

-You can obtain the host keys by running the OpenSSH command ssh-keyscan on Linux or ssh-keyscan.exe on Windows, or get a public key from the target system directly from a location similar to /root/.ssh/id_rsa.pub.
+You can obtain these keys by running the OpenSSH command ssh-keyscan on Linux, or ssh-keyscan.exe on Windows, or getting the public key from the target system directly from a location similar to /root/.ssh/id_rsa.pub.
+Use the Base64 hash only and not the hostname or algorithm.

 SSH Key File